-Proposition 58, effective November 6, 1986, is a constitutional amendment approved by the voters of California which excludes from reassessment transfers of real property between parents and children.
-Proposition 58 is codified by section 63.1 of the Revenue and Taxation Code.
+Proposition 58, effective November 6th, 1986, is a constitutional amendment approved by the voters of California which excludes from reassessment transfers of real property between parents and children.

 What is Proposition 193?

-Proposition 193, effective March 27, 1996, is a constitutional amendment approved by the voters of California which excludes from reassessment transfers of real property from grandparents to grandchildren, providing that all the parents of the grandchildren who qualify as children of the grandparents are deceased as of the date of transfer.
-Proposition 193 is also codified by section 63.1 of the Revenue and Taxation Code.
+Proposition 193, effective March 27th, 1996, is a constitutional amendment approved by the voters of California which excludes from reassessment transfers of real property from grandparents to grandchildren, providing that all the parents of the grandchildren who qualify as children of the grandparents are deceased as of the date of transfer.

 How do these Propositions work?